bacalhau-project/docs.bacalhau.org/docs/examples/data-ingestion/s3-to-ipfs/index.md

 ## Getting the URLs from AWS S3 bucket

 - Install [Bacalhau](https://docs.bacalhau.org/getting-started/installation/).
-- If your bucket has more than 1000 files, with the command below you can submit a Bacalhau job to extract the URL list of the files.
+- If your bucket has more than 1000 files, with the command below, you can submit a Bacalhau job to extract the URL list of the files.

 ```bash
 bacalhau docker run \